-Oral Appliances in Birmingham, MI
+Oral Appliance Therapy in Birmingham, MI

-Participating in sports is a great way to stay active and live a healthy lifestyle.
+We love hearing about the sports that our patients participate in.
 However, it’s important that you’re protecting your smile while you’re out there having fun!
-Dental injuries are the most common sports-related injuries.
-Because of this, it’s crucial to safeguard your teeth and gums.
-At Birmingham Dentistry, we create custom-fitted athletic mouthguards that can absorb shock and provide a barrier between your mouth and anything that it might come in contact with.
+Dental accidents are the most common sports-related injury, which is why we offer custom oral appliances, or athletic mouthguards, to help safeguard your teeth and gums.
+Our custom-fitted mouthguards can absorb shock and provide a barrier between your mouth and anything that it might come in contact with.

 Nightguards for Bruxism

 Teeth grinding can cause multiple oral health problems from excessive wear to cracked or broken teeth to severe jaw pain.
 At Birmingham Dentistry, Dr. Stone designs nightguards for both the upper and lower arch of teeth to protect your teeth and jaw throughout the night.
 We use durable, high-quality materials when crafting our nightguards to withstand the pressure and friction of teeth grinding.
 While nightguards can protect your teeth, they can’t stop the behavior of teeth grinding.
 Our team advises getting a consultation for your teeth grinding as it can sometimes be the result of a larger issue.

 If you’ve been diagnosed with obstructive sleep apnea, our Birmingham dental team can fit you for an oral sleep appliance.
 Obstructive sleep apnea is a disorder that disrupts a patient’s breathing and causes them to repeatedly wake up throughout the night.
 It occurs because the soft tissues in the back of the throat relax during sleep and block the airway, causing lapses in breathing.